-The main indication is defects larger than 3cm^2 .
-The second indication is all sizes of lesions that have failed earlier cartilage treatment
+The main indication is defects larger than $3 \text{cm}^2$ .
+The second indication is all sizes of lesions that have failed earlier cartilage treatment but here the cells are used and seeded as one defects.

-ACI could also be combined with concomitant repair of subchondral bone defects.
+ACI could also be combined with concomitant repair of subchondral bone